dotnet/EntityFramework.Docs/entity-framework/ef6/testability-and-entity-framework-4-0.md

 The great news is the code inside the action method remains fully testable.
 We don’t need to provide any additional features for our fakes to support the Include operator.
 The bad news is we had to use the Include operator inside of the code we wanted to keep persistence ignorant.
 This is a prime example of the type of tradeoffs you’ll need to evaluate when building testable code.
 There are times when you need to let persistence concerns leak outside the repository abstraction to meet performance goals.

 The alternative to eager loading is lazy loading.
 Lazy loading means we do *not* need our business code to explicitly announce the requirement for associated data.
-Instead, we use our entities in the application and if additional data is needed the Entity Framework will load the data on demand.
+Instead, we use our entities in the application and if additional data is needed Entity Framework will load the data on demand.

 ### Lazy Loading